dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 ## `TransferSnsTreasuryFunds`

 The SNS DAO has control over a treasury from which funds can be sent to other accounts by `TransferSnsTreasuryFunds` proposals.
-To do so, one has to define the following arguments...
+To do so, one has to define the following arguments.

 ### Relevant type signatures